 “Today I asked the court to protect our ability to serve our South Side Chicago community – our youth, our single mothers, our homeless, our addicted, our lost, and all those who seek a church family,” Pastor Butler said in a statement.
 “I hope the court will keep letting religious leaders like me not only preach from the pulpit, but live among the people we serve.”

 U.S. Circuit Judges Michael Brennan and William Bauer also served on the three-judge panel.
 All three judges are Republican appointees.

 A decision in the case is expected early next year.

-Source – Courthouse New Service
+Source – Courthouse New Service< Back

 Clergy Financial Resources serves as a resource for clients to help analyze the complexity of clergy tax law, church payroll & HR issues.
 Our professionals are committed to helping clients stay informed about tax news, developments and trends in various specialty areas.

 This article is intended to provide readers with guidance in tax matters.
 The article does not constitute, and should not be treated as professional advice regarding the use of any particular tax technique.
 Every effort has been made to assure the accuracy of the information.
 Clergy Financial Resources and the author do not assume responsibility for any individual’s reliance upon the information provided in the article.
 Readers should independently verify all information before applying it to a particular fact situation, and should independently determine the impact of any particular tax planning technique.
 If you are seeking legal advice, you are encouraged to consult an attorney.

 For more information or if you need additional assistance, please use the contact information below.